craftcms/element-api/README.md

-# Element API plugin for Craft
+# Element API for Craft CMS

-This plugin makes it easy to create a JSON API for your entries (and other element types) in [Craft](http://buildwithcraft.com).
+This plugin makes it easy to create a JSON API for your entries (and other element types) in [Craft CMS](https://craftcms.com).

 It’s powered by Phil Sturgeon’s excellent [Fractal](http://fractal.thephpleague.com/) package.